ionic-team/capacitor/site/docs-md/basics/building-your-app.md

 npx cap open ios
 ```

-Once XCode launches, you can build your finally app binary through the standard XCode workflow.
+Once Xcode launches, you can build your finally app binary through the standard Xcode workflow.

 ### Android

-Currently, Android relies on Android Studio (or, optionally, the android cli tools) to build the app:
+Currently, Android relies on Android Studio (or, optionally, the Android CLI tools) to build the app:

 ```bash
 npx cap copy android